Computer model locks in Jaguars vs. Colts picks, score prediction

 Model's Jaguars vs. Colts score prediction, picks

-The SportsLine Projection Model has the Colts covering the 6.5-point spread in 55% of simulations and Indianapolis wins in 41% of simulations, offering value at +240 odds.
+The SportsLine Projection Model has the Colts covering the 5.5-point spread in 55% of simulationsm and Indianapolis wins in 41% of simulations, offering value at +240 odds.
 The Over on 48.5 hits in 50% of simulations.

 Jaguars vs. Colts score prediction: Jaguars 27, Colts 23